hugh-braico/yt-timestamp-to-twb/README.md

 * Click "Create CSV", the right pane should display errors/results
 * The data will be saved to the filename you chose, don't copy stuff from the right pane!
+* If the timestamps didn't supply the teams, then you'll need to fill those out yourself in the csv file.

 ## Team format